Google says it will volunteer top officials to testify before congressional committees - ExBulletin

 On Monday, three days before U.S. President Joe Biden’s visit to Ottawa, liberal legislators on the Legacy Commission planned to demand internal documents from two American companies and ask their executives to attend.

-Scotty Greenwood, CEO of the Canadian American Business Council, said the request for internal documents was “considerably excessive” by Congress.

-“The precedent that is being set is pretty troubling if it passes,” Greenwood said Saturday from Washington, D.C.

-The committee’s liberal MPs also want new research “on the current and continued use of intimidation and subversion tactics by tech giants to evade regulation in Canada and around the world.”
+Liberal lawmakers on the committee also want new research into tech giants using current and ongoing intimidation and subversion tactics to evade regulation in Canada and around the world.

-Chris Bittle, the Legislative Secretary’s parliamentary secretary, shared on Twitter the motion proposed by the Liberals.

 |